.. ....

 George Aitchison was the head of the family on the 1861

-census also living there was his grandaughter Cristiana
+census also living there was his grandaughter Cristiana Musgrove

-Musgrove who was now 18
+who was now 18

-An important event that was to effect George Musgrove's
+An important event that was to effect George Musgrove's future was the

-1864 aged 81 at Princes Street.
+in 1864 aged 81 at Princes Street.
 After his death his daughter Margaret

 remained at Princes Street and was joined by the Cole family and George